ehsan51/Firs_RT_Assignment/README.md

 ## Requirements

-first, you should install python2 on your Ubuntu by following command:
+First, you should install python2 on your Ubuntu by following command:
 ```
 sudo apt-get updat
 sudo apt-get install python2